Megan Thee Stallion: Other ventures

 On July 30, 2024, Megan Thee Stallion and fellow rapper Quavo opened up for a Kamala Harris presidential campaign rally in Atlanta, Georgia.
+She released the Hot Girl Summer Eau de Parfum in July 2026, developed in collaboration with beauty company Coty.

 Television and film

 In 2020, Megan Thee Stallion appeared as a judge on the premiere season of HBO's ballroom and voguing competition series Legendary.
 She would continue appearing as a judge for the series' second season in 2021, before being replaced by Keke Palmer, in the third and final season, due to scheduling and contractual agreements.
 On December 16, 2021, she signed an exclusive first-look deal at Netflix, to create and executive produce new series and other projects.

 On February 17, 2022, it was announced that Megan will co-star in A24's first movie musical titled Dicks: The Musical, described as "a spin on The Parent Trap".
 The A24 musical film directed by Larry Charles was based on the off-Broadway musical Fucking Identical Twins by Josh Sharp and Aaron Jackson debuted at the 2023 Toronto International Film Festival.
 She co-stars alongside Nathan Lane, Bowen Yang, and Megan Mullally.
 She guest starred in the Disney+ Marvel Cinematic Universe series She-Hulk: Attorney at Law as a fictionalized version of herself.

+On March 24, 2022, TIME Studios and Roc Nation announced plans to partner in producing a documentary series focused on Megan's life and career.
+Executive producers on the project included TIME Studios' Ian Orefice, Loren Hammonds, Alexa Conway and Mike Beck; Roc Nation's Desiree Perez and Lori York; and film director Nneka Onuorah.
+The docuseries, Megan Thee Stallion: In Her Words, was released October 31, 2024, as part of Megan's debut on Amazon Prime Video.

 In January 2024, Megan made a cameo appearance in the movie musical adaptation of Mean Girls; she also contributed to its soundtrack, writing the original song "Not My Fault" with Reneé Rapp.
 Megan has also been the host for the 2024 MTV Video Music Awards on September 11.
-On October 16, 2024, Amazon Prime Video released the trailer for Megan's upcoming documentary about a dark time in her life called Megan Thee Stallion: In Her Words, which was released on October 31, 2024.
 On May 30, 2025, she announced an anime series in collaboration with The Boondocks producer Carl Jones.
+In August 2025, Megan starred in the Apple TV+ music competition series KPopped, on which she also served as an executive producer.